 Most programs are released that way, after all — streaming or not.

 Will Netflix start doing the same more often?

 Documentary miniseries are becoming one of the most popular types of streaming content.

-This year's true crime docuseries Tiger King was reportedly watched in 34 million households in the first 10 days alone, and 64 million in the first month.
+2020's true crime docuseries Tiger King was reportedly watched in 34 million households in the first 10 days alone.
+And 64 million in the first month.